Text Link

 • Mouth sores

-• Swelling of cheeks, mouth or jaw
+• Swelling of cheeks, mouth, or jaw

-How can you prevent bulimia teeth?
+How can you prevent bulimia teeth damage?

 You might be interested in